JoshDevHub/Chess/README.md

 #### **Load from FEN**

 Another feature that could be nice for players is to have an option to load a new game directly from a [FEN string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
 On one hand, this wouldn't be too complicated to implement, since my existing serialization with saves and loads already uses FEN strings under the hood.
-But if I allow a user to input any FEN string of their choosing, I'd probably need to do at least some validating to make sure it won't immediately crash my game.
+But if I allow a user to input any FEN string of their choosing, that opens the potential for users to load strings reflecting invalid or impossible board positions.
+I'd probably need to do at least some input validating to make sure it won't immediately crash my game.

 ## Acknowledgements